 from a little computational experimentation.
 Here are a couple of

-- Mathematica: Originally described as "A system for doing mathematics by computer", Mathematica has evolved into a huge program that integrates symbolic, numeric, and geometric capabilities very well.
-It is an expensive commercial program but UNCA students can download it for from the Wolfram user portal.
+Mathematica: Originally described as "A system for doing mathematics by computer", Mathematica has evolved into a huge program that integrates symbolic, numeric, and geometric capabilities very well.
+It is an expensive commercial program but UNCA students can download it for no cost from the Wolfram user portal.
 If you don't have account, simply create one using your UNCA email address.

-The standard 90-80-70-60 scale will guarantee you an A, B, C, or D. However, it is quite likely that the final scale will be shifted down from this.
+The standard 90-80-70-60 scale will guarantee you an A, B, C, or D. However, it is quite possible that the final scale will be shifted down from this.
 You will be apprised of your standing as the term progresses.

 - Late work: In general, I don't accept late work.